“This game is brilliantly conceived. It will bring out your inner sleuth for sure”

 Are there any health risks while playing the game?

 No. None of our games require extraneous physical exertion or interaction with hazardous materials.

 Is the game wheelchair accessible?

 The Stable Coachman’s House is unfortunately not a wheelchair accessible site, as there are stairs at the entrance.

 Please contact us at firstname.lastname@example.org for more information or to make special arrangements.

 The Murdoch Mysteries escape adventure is suitable for anyone, from fans of the show to those who have never watched it.

 The game will be most enjoyed by those ages 12 and up, although the youngest age to play is 10.
 For every 4 players between the ages of 10-16, there must be at least 1 accompanying adult.
 Additionally, a waiver signed by a guardian/parent is required.
 Please contact us if you require the waiver sent to you in advance and we will send you a PDF file.

 What should I wear?

-Please wear comfortable clothes and shoes – high heels and flip flops are not recommended.
+Please wear comfortable clothes and closed-toe shoes – high heels and flip flops are not recommended.
 Costumes, however, are encouraged!